-Being a Kaplan Act Prep Book 2017 music teacher first hour sure goes fast.
+Being a Kaplan Act Prep Book 2019 music teacher first hour sure goes fast.
 It is so great and truly rewarding.
-There is lots of work in get yourself ready for the upcoming day every week.
-The children look forward to our period of being together, learning about music.
+There is lots of training in getting ready for the upcoming day every week.
+The children enjoy our time of being together, learning about music.

-I usually begin the rhythm and music class which has a sort of story-telling gesture.
+I usually begin the rhythm and music class which has a kind of story-telling gesture.
 I say.
 "Good morning class."
-The solution is usually a typical reply, "Good morning Mrs. Rogers."
-When I inform them I'm going to step outside and come back in with my teacher face on and try it again, this is when I know I have their attention and cooperation.
-Children are so flexible when you affect the variables and come back in which has a quiet greeting, or a loud one.
+The fact is often a typical reply, "Good morning Mrs. Rogers."
+When I let them know I'm going to step outside and come last with my teacher face on and try it again, that's when I know I have their attention and cooperation.
+Children are so flexible when you alter the variables and come last which has a quiet greeting, or a loud one.
 They will definitely copy you making use of their response most enthusiastically!

-Then I proceed with all the following talking points:
+Then I proceed while using following talking points: